Il Divo (2009) dir. Paolo Sorrentino

-Style aside, Il Divo suffers most from Sorrentino's direction of lead actor Toni Servillo; his performance, which has been lauded by other critics as an enigmatic, Yoda-like, zen master portrait of political savvy, comes off as un-expressive, robotic and dull as cardboard, under cover of a bad wig that wouldn't pass muster on a Saturday Night Live sketch.
+Style aside, Il Divo suffers most from Sorrentino's direction of lead actor Toni Servillo.
+His performance, which has been lauded by other critics as an enigmatic, Yoda-like, Zen master portrait of political savvy, comes off as un-expressive, robotic and dull as cardboard while under cover of a bad wig that wouldn't pass muster on a Saturday Night Live sketch.

 To each his own, as the virtues and failings of this picture will likely divide audiences.
 It's a shame foreign releases like these don't get the Blu-ray treatment because for a film that relies so heavily on its stunning visuals, the boring old standard definition DVD just doesn't cut it.
 The DVD contains just the movie with no special features.